whyqqqqq/js-winter-week-3/README.md

     2. It must have a remove function that accepts a unique item id, and a number that represents how many to remove.
 The function should change the item count or delete the item altogether as appropriate.
     3. It must have a list function that returns an array of desciptions, prefixed by "n X ", where n is the number currently in the cart.
     4. It must have a total function that returns the current total cost of the purchase.

+## Git Worflow From Start to Finish
+1. Make sure you are in the directory where you want your homework project directory to be stored
+2. `git clone 'urlGoesHere'`
+3. cd to the project directory
+4. `git checkout -b branchWithYourNameOnIt`
+5. `mkdir dirWithYourNameOnIt`
+6. `touch assignmentName.js` to create the file with your homework in it.
+7. Do the exercises below (don't forget to save)
+8. `git add assignmentName.js` to add changes
+9. `git commit -m "commit message here"`
+10.`git pull` to update your local repo to match up with the remote repo.
+11.`git push` (make sure you are still on the branch with your name on it before you push.)
+12. Submit a pull request on github
+13. Look at feedback
+14. Make changes
+15. Git add, then commit, then push (There is no need to get rid of the previous pull request and make a new one.
+Just push your new changes.
+The pull request will automatically update).
+Make sure you are on the branch with your name on it when you push.